There's one thing all ecommerce stores can agree on: the last couple of years have brought new challenges, especially around the holidays.

 - Offering gift cards for last-minute shoppers

-1. The importance of a back-up plan
+1. The importance of a back-up plan with any ecommerce holiday planning

 - Temporary changes to your navigation